 Life: This is an extremely broad topic and we receive readers from a wide range (15 to 50 years old).
 Overall, there are really 3 keys to happiness.

 1) How healthy you are.
 Are you healthy mentally, physically and spiritually?

 2) How financially free you are.
 Do you work for money or does your money work for *you*?

 3) How is your social life.
 Do you have friends and are you happy with your relationships?

 Life is certainly complex.
 But.
 If you can answer positively to all three questions… you are likely happy.
 You worked extremely hard and earned it.

 Personal Finance: This is an extremely touchy topic.
 Ever since you were born you have been fed a lie.
 Work for an hourly wage, save every penny like a monk and pray you can finally “live” at age 60+.
-In short, personal finance advice on the internet is bogus.
+In short, personal finance advice is bogus (including frugality) because you’re better off working long hours which factually sends up your savings rate.
 We are tackling this topic head on.
 If you’re looking for the overview, simply memorize these three beliefs:

 1) You absolutely must find what type of intelligence *you* have.
 Leverage this type of intelligence as much as possible.